harvester/docs/docs/install/harvester-configuration.md

 Sets the default storage device to store the VM data.

+Prefer to use `/dev/disk/by-id/$id` or `/dev/disk/by-path/$path` to specify the storage device if your machine contains multiple physical volumes via pxe installation.

 Default: Same storage device as the one set for [`install.device`](#installdevice)

 #### Example